jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 BaseClass baseObject();
 DerivedClass derivedObject();

-derivedObject.CallCommonMethod();   // calls the BaseClass definition of CommonMethod() since baseObject was built first
+// calls the BaseClass definition of CommonMethod()
+// since baseObject was built first derivedObject.CallCommonMethod();
 ```

 This mechanism is referred to as `early binding`, i.e. first come first served in many ways.